 While there are many credit scores out there provided by different companies, most of them have a range of 300 to 850.
-Any score north of 720 is considered “excellent,” but only one percent of the population reaches the very top of the scale.
+Any score north of 720 is considered “excellent,” but only 1.2 percent of the population reaches the very top of the scale, according to Experian.

 My Four Steps to a Perfect Credit Score

-To be honest, I don’t have any secrets or hacks that I’ve used to boost my score.
-When you put it in perspective — I’ve had an adult bank account for only four years and a credit card for just more than one — I haven’t had much time to prove myself financially.
+To be honest, I don’t have any secrets or “life hacks” that I’ve used to boost my score.
+When you put it in perspective — I’ve had an adult bank account for only four years and a credit card for just over one — I haven’t had much time to prove myself financially.
 But in a way, that has worked in my favor, because I haven’t made any financial mistakes yet.

 What I do know, though, is what I have done right in my short time under the financial microscope.
-There are several money habits that I taught myself while young and that have greatly helped my credit score reach the number it’s at now.
+There are several money habits that I taught myself while young.
+These have greatly helped my credit score reach the number it's at now.

 1. I Made a Point to Never Be Overdrawn

 It’s common sense to most adults, but even as a kid, I made sure that my bank account always had a positive balance.
 That’s especially difficult when you have no income and the thriving social life of a teenager.
-Still, I saw to it that I was at least $100 in the black at all times.
+Still, I saw to it that I was — at the very least — $100 in the black at all times.

-Whenever I got money for Christmas or my birthday, it would go straight into the account.
+Whenever I got money for Christmas or my birthday, it would go straight into my account.

-This helped me not only to sidestep the temptation of spending it right away, but also to avoid having a low balance.
+This helped me not only to sidestep the temptation to spend it immediately but also to ensure my balance never got too low.

 2. I Started a Direct Debit Early

-Not too long after I turned 16 and opened my first adult bank account, I started a direct debit to a local charity and kept it for two years.
-It was only about $4 a month, and I was entered into a monthly lottery.
-Although I began the direct debit to help out the charity, my timely payments boosted my credit score, so I also benefited.
+Not too long after I turned 16 and opened my first adult bank account, I started a direct debit of about $4 a month to a local charity and kept it for two years.
+Although I did it to help out the charity (and to be entered into a monthly lottery), my timely payments boosted my credit score, so I also benefited.

-3. I Got a Credit Card and Shifted My Spending to It
+3. I Shifted My Spending to a Credit Card

-What I did next runs counter to what many bloggers warn you about credit cards (and most people find it easier not to have a card to avoid the temptation of overspending): I got a rewards credit card and moved all my monthly spending to it, leaving my checking and savings accounts fairly inactive.
+What I did next runs counter to what many websites warn you about opening credit lines (and many people find it easier not to have a card to avoid the temptation of overspending): I got a rewards credit card and moved all my monthly spending to it, leaving my checking and savings accounts fairly inactive.